-The total height of a bluebird house can vary from 8-12 inches (20-30 cm).
+- Total house height: The total height of a bluebird house can vary from 8 to 12 inches/20 to 30 centimeters.
 The rear of the house is usually slightly taller than the front, and the roof slopes down from the back to the front to provide cover and shade over the entrance.
 A smaller house is too easy for predators to access, and a taller house can be too difficult for young birds to exit when they are ready to leave the nest safely.

 It is easy to use the proper dimensions when building a birdhouse, but birders who prefer to purchase birdhouses should carefully measure first to be sure the size and proportions are ideal for bluebirds.